mstksg/inCode/copy/entries/path-integral-intro.md

 Newton's equations worked very well for the cases that made it famous, but were surprisingly unuseful, impractical, or clumsy in many others.
-And when we talk about relativity, where things like $\Delta t$ can't even be trivially defined, it is almost completely useless without complex modifications.
+And when we talk about relativity, where things like $\Delta t$ can't even be trivially defined, it is almost completely useless without complicated modifications.

-So it was almost exactly one hundred years after Newton's laws that two people named [Lagrange][] and [Euler][] (who is the "e" in $e$) followed a wild hunch that ended up paying off and being the solution everyone had been waiting for.
+So it was almost exactly one hundred years after Newton's laws that two people named [Lagrange][] and [Euler][] (who is the "e" in $e$) followed a wild hunch that ended up paying off.

 [Lagrange]: http://en.wikipedia.org/wiki/Joseph-Louis_Lagrange
 [Euler]: http://en.wikipedia.org/wiki/Leonhard_Euler